Navigator365/Notes/content/CMSC417/Network Layer/IP.md

 By only using network numbers instead of host numbers, we drastically reduce the amount of information routers have to store.
 Now that we know where to send, we'll use ARP to begin the process of sending.
 ### Subnetting

 We have some range of IPs assigned to us.
 Most likely, they're all inside a single class block.
 That means we have a single network ID to work with.
-But what if we want to host multiple internal networks?
+But what if we want to host and segment multiple internal networks?
 We don't want to buy another identifier block, since all these internal networks should resolve to the same network on the outside.
 We'll do something called subnetting.

 We'll derive our internal network ids, called subnet ids, by ANDing our host addresses and a subnet mask that every host knows about.
 We can derive the subnet mask based on the max amount of  hosts we expect any of our subnets to have, and use the remaining bits as part of the mask.
 When calculated, subnet ids will act as network ids within our network.